Skip to content

 • Stata 17+ on macOS, Windows, or Linux.

-• Run Selection/Current Line (stata-workbench.runSelection) → Executes the selected code or current line via MCP tool run_command with normalized output + graphs.
-Results appear in the terminal panel.
+• Run Selection/Current Line (stata-workbench.runSelection): Executes the selected code or current line via MCP tool run_command with normalized output and graphs.

-• Run Current File (stata-workbench.runFile) → Runs the entire .do file via MCP tool run_do_file.
-Results appear in the terminal panel.
+• Run Current File (stata-workbench.runFile): Runs the entire .do file via MCP tool run_do_file.

-• Install MCP CLI helper (stata-workbench.installMcpCli): Bootstraps uv locally when it is missing.
+• Install MCP CLI helper (stata-workbench.installMcpCli): Bootstraps the mcp-stata toolkit locally when it is missing from the environment.

-• Durable logs: All run results are logged to the Stata Workbench output channel for reference.
+• Durable logs: All run results are logged to the Stata Workbench output channel for persistent reference.

 Settings